heimrichhannot/contao-formhybrid_list/README.md

-# Formhybrid
+# Formhybrid List

-A form helper module for contao.
-Makes form creation for module developer a bit easier and reusable.
+A generic list module using formhybrid for filtering.